HemantMishra2003/Binary-DENnseNet-121/README.md

 ## 🫁 Pneumonia Detection using Deep Learning

-This Pneumonia Detection System is a medically oriented project designed to assist in the classification of chest X-ray images into Normal and Pneumonia categories with high reliability.
-The system is developed using transfer learning with DenseNet-121, enabling effective feature extraction and strong generalization on clinical imaging data.
+> This Pneumonia Detection System is a medically oriented project
+> designed to assist in the classification of chest X-ray images
+> into Normal and Pneumonia categories with high reliability.
+> The system is developed using **transfer learning** based on the
+> **Pretrained model** **DenseNet-121**,which is  trained over
+> the **millions  of feature image and thousands of classes** , this
+> enables  effective feature extraction and
+> strong generalization on clinical imaging data.